Axtheris/VexBags/README.md

 - Middle-click: withdraw 64
 - F (swap-offhand) on a slot: withdraw all from that entry

-Depositing from player inventory:
+Depositing from player inventory side:

-- Left-click item: deposit 1
-- Right-click item: deposit up to 8 (or current stack amount)
-- Shift + Left-click: deposit up to 16
-- Shift + Right-click: deposit up to 32
-- Middle-click: deposit up to 64
-- F (swap-offhand) on an item: deposit the entire selected stack
+- Shift-click: quick-move the whole stack into the backpack (respects per-slot cap)
+- F (swap-offhand): deposit all of the same item type from your inventory (respects per-slot cap and type slots)
+- Pick up + double-click: store all of the same item type from your inventory

 ## Crafting and Upgrades